 Touching Spirit Bear by Ben Mikaelsen

 When Cole Mathews commits a terrible crime, the judge gives him an unusual choice: jail time or a rehabilitation program on a remote Alaskan wilderness island He chooses the latter and soon has to fight for his life in a captivating story of survival and iron will.
-A great addition to a 7th grade reading book shelf.
+A great addition to a 7th grade reading bookshelf.

 The Book Thief by Markus Zusak

 A captivating and gripping story – told from the eyes of death – and set in Nazi Germany in 1939 which follows Liesel, a girl who steals books.
 A surprising friendship develops which allows her to read the vast library of a local dignitary.
 Her view of the world changes completely.
-A challenging and though-provoking book for a 7th grade reading list.
+A challenging and thought-provoking book for a 7th grade reading list.

 The Girl Who Drank the Moon by Kelly Barnhill